stratum/stratum/stratum/hal/bin/barefoot/README.run.md

     @           0x65db56 stratum::hal::P4Service::SetForwardingPipelineConfig()
 ```

-Use Stratum-bfrt with the BfRt backend, if you need advanced functionality.
+Use Stratum-bfrt with the BfRt backend if you need advanced functionality.

 ### Error pushing pipeline to Stratum-bf